 WinX DVD Ripper Platinum has been a favorite video tool of mine for a while since I first reviewed it here.
 Since it’s recently been rewritten with improved specs, I thought it would be an appropriate time to revisit it and see what’s changed, if anything.

 The software is a hardware-accelerated DVD reader and video encoder (known rather dramatically as a “ripper”) with developers claiming it is “the best DVD ripper on Windows.”
-It’s an answer to the question: how do I play a DVD on Windows 10, or more accurately how do I rip a DVD to Windows 10 so I can play it?
-In our previous reviews I tested the software, and I can say it’s pretty much all of those things.
+It’s an answer to the question: how do I play a DVD on Windows 10, or more accurately, how do I rip a DVD to Windows 10 so I can play it?
+In a previous review I tested the software, and I can say it’s pretty much all of those things.
 But what’s new?
 Let’s find out.

 How It Works

 If you don’t already know, let’s quickly recap.
 WinX DVD Ripper Platinum is a DVD-ripping tool that permits you to insert a DVD that you’ve purchased into a computer-connected DVD drive and rip it to disk as a digital file you can play in a media player or via an SD card in any device like a tablet or a pico projector.